SagarKapoorin/ONI/server/README.md

 - The JWT access token payload contains `{ sub, email, role }`, and `RolesGuard` checks the `role` field:
   - `USER`:
     - Can access `/api/v1/users/me`
+    - Can view their own borrowed books: `/api/v1/users/:id/borrowed` (only when `:id` matches their own ID)
     - Can borrow/return books: `/api/v1/books/:id/borrow`, `/api/v1/books/:id/return`
   - `ADMIN`:
-    - Can do everything a `USER` can
+    - Can do everything a `USER` can (including borrowing/returning books)
-    - Can list users and see their borrowed books
+    - Can list users and see borrowed books for any user: `/api/v1/users`, `/api/v1/users/:id/borrowed`
+    - Can view all currently borrowed books with borrower details: `/api/v1/users/borrowed`
     - Can manage authors and books (create/update/delete, admin-only reads)

 ### JWT and Cookies